PhuNH/phunh.github.io/content/notes/staticman.md

 ### Other notes
 - Webhook payload URL is `/v1/webhook`.
 This function still works, even though the test request sent by GH after the webhook is added seems to fail.
-- The site URL set up on Akismet and the `akismet.site` config should both be the URL of where you host Staticman.
-The comment form sends form data to Staticman at this URL, Akismet also tries to catch spams at this URL, those `akismet` fields in `staticman.yml` are for Akismet to know what data it receives.

 [trav-downs-acc]: https://travisdowns.github.io/blog/2020/02/05/now-with-comments.html#set-up-github-bot-account
 [trav-downs-token]: https://travisdowns.github.io/blog/2020/02/05/now-with-comments.html#generate-personal-access-token